dylanbarrett-analytics/nba-2024-2025-slumps-and-recoveries/README.md

 What's even more interesting is how this plays out in the modern NBA, where seemingly everyone is running to the perimeter to shoot as many 3-pointers as possible.
 So much talk over the last 10 years or so has been that the "traditional big man" is becoming obsolete.
 However, TS% and this analysis show that centers are still so valuable in today's game.

-As metrics like this continue to become more mainstream, it's easy to imagine agents of centers increasingly leaning on TS% during contract negotiations.
+As metrics like this continue to become more mainstream, it's easy to imagine NBA centers' agents increasingly leaning on TS% during contract negotiations.

 ---